BRG-research/compas_singular/docsource/06_citing.rst

 Citing
 ********************************************************************************

-If you use the library of ``compas_singular`` for a project or research, please refer to the GitHub repository and cite:
+If you use the library of :mod:`compas_singular` for a project or research, please refer to the GitHub repository and cite:

 .. code-block:: latex